rojaswestall/shpeWebsite/README.md

 # shpeWebsite
-Website for the Northwestern SHPE Chapter
+Website for the Northwestern SHPE Chapter!